StevenDavenport/FireBrick/README.md

 # FireBrick
-FireBrick is a console based cared game that was an advanced C++ programming assignment.
+FireBrick is a console based card game that was an advanced C++ programming assignment.